Pylons/pyramid/docs/narr/hybrid.rst

-Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :app:`Pyramid` will attempt to use :term:`traversal` against the :term:`root` object implied by the :term:`root factory` implied by the route's configuration.
-Once :term:`traversal` has found a :term:`context`, :term:`view lookup` will be invoked in almost exactly the same way it would have been invoked in a "pure" traversal-based application.
+Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :app:`Pyramid` will attempt to use :term:`traversal` against the :term:`root` object implied by the :term:`root factory` that is implied by the route's configuration.
+Since no ``root_factory`` argument is explicitly specified for this route, this will either be the *global* root factory for the application, or the *default* root factory.
+Once :term:`traversal` has found a :term:`context`,
+:term:`view lookup` will be invoked in almost exactly the same way it would have been invoked in a "pure" traversal-based application.